 - November 2012, Texas: $27,500,000 Verdict: An 18-year-old man was riding as a passenger in a pickup truck one evening on State Highway 44.
 The conditions of the road were wet and the driver’s tires were badly worn.
 The vehicle hydroplaned, causing the driver to lose control of the vehicle, ultimately resulting in a crash that killed the 18-year-old.
 Five months before the accident, the driver took the truck to Wal-Mart in Alice for a “15-point service” that included an overall vehicle inspection – including a full tire inspection.
 The decedent’s parents sued both the driver and Wal-Mart for negligence.
 Plaintiff’s claiming Defendant Driver was speeding as eyewitness testimony claimed Defendant Driver was traveling as fast as 85 mph before the accident.
 Plaintiffs also sued Wal-Mart for failing to inspect the tires properly or take accurate tread depth measurements.
 Both Defendants denied liability and claimed the other was at fault.
 A Duval County jury found the Defendant Driver and Defendant Wal-Mart 12% and 88% liable, respectively, and awarded Plaintiffs $27,500,000.

 - October 2011, Florida: $22,500 Settlement: Parents of a young boy had purchased a bicycle for their son at a Wal-Mart in Jacksonville.
 While attempting to ride his brand new bike, the handlebars came loose causing the young boy to crash into a bridge railing.
-The boy’s parents sued Wal-Mart for negligence, claiming Defendant failed to secure properly the handlebars to the bike.
+The boy’s parents sued Wal-Mart for negligence, claiming the Defendant failed to secure properly the handlebars to the bike.
 Wal-Mart denied allegations, claiming Plaintiffs were negligent in failing to maintain the bike properly and that Plaintiffs assumed the risk.
 The parties agreed to settle before trial for $22,500.00.